cockroachdb/docs/v21.2/demo-low-latency-multi-region-deployment.md

 <img src="{{ 'images/v21.2/geo-partitioning-sql-latency-before.png' | relative_url }}" alt="Geo-partitioning SQL latency" style="max-width:100%" />

-For each of the 3 nodes that we are pointing the movr workload at, the max latency of 99% of queries are in the 1-2 seconds range.
+For each of the 3 nodes that you are pointing the movr workload at, the max latency of 99% of queries are in the 1-2 seconds range.
 The SQL latency is high because of the network latency between regions.

 To see the network latency between any two nodes in the cluster, click [**Network Latency**](ui-network-latency-page.html) in the left-hand navigation.